Why Peonies Do Not Flower

 The optimum time for bare root is autumn, and winter is ok.
 They can be planted in spring but the growth will be poorer in the first growing season.
 Again, it will usually survive and come away well in the second season.
 Potted plants can be planted during the growing season.

-either due to small plants just getting started and not having enough "energy" to develop a bud, or Botrytis, a fungal disease.
-Botrytis can be controlled by
+Blackened shrivelled buds, due to small plants just getting started and not having enough "energy" to develop a bud, or Botrytis, a fungal disease, or perhaps damage from a late frost.

 Once established, usually third year, cut no more than half of the stems.